 10. English Ivy (Hedera Helix)

 This ivy plant is found to be especially helpful in reducing airborne fecal-matter particles.
+It’s also been proven to remove air-borne mold and formaldehyde in the air.
 It is also good at soaking up carcinogens from small areas, so it’s an ideal choice for a family with smokers.
 The plant grows easily and quickly in direct sunlight and requires little maintenance, however you must see to it that the soil stays moist for most of the time.
 Also, in view of the invasive nature of its growth, it is wise to choose a relatively large pot for this plant and to not keep it too near any other plant.

 11. Dwarf Date Palm (Phoenix Roebelenii)